 Family v.
 Tire Repair Shop and State of California – $2.3 million verdict

-Our clients lost their husband and father when he was killed by a combination of an inadequate road shoulder and the placement of two new tires on the front of the vehicle (industry standards require the best tires to be on the rear).
+Our clients lost their husband and father when he was killed by a combination of an inadequate road shoulder and the placement of two new tires on the front of the vehicle (industry standards require the best tire placement to be on the rear).

 Bicyclist v.
 State of California – $1.85 million

 A 16-year-old was killed while riding her bike in a marked crosswalk that was unsafe due to the lack of signals and other devices warning of her presence.